Sarcasticbot/Sarcasticbot.github.io/index.md

     <ol>
         <li>⨀ Start <a href="https://t.me/Sarcastic_07_bot" target="_blank">Sarcastic bot</a> on Telegram</li>
-        <li>⨀ Click on the "Add me to the clan" button, choose the group you want Sarcastic to serve</li>
+        <li>⨀ Click on the "Add me to the clan" button, and choose the group you want Sarcastic to serve</li>
         <li>⨀ Promote the bot with full rights to work with its full potential</li>
     </ol>